nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

 ## Step 3: Run analysis script <a name="R-code"></a>

 You will need to download an analysis script for this step.
 We provide you with the option to download two versions of the analysis script based on choice of execution in RStudio.
-Click on your preferred option: </br>
+Click on your preferred option and save the file: </br>

  (a) [version to execute automatically using `Source`](./rna-seq-supporting-docs/Cancer_DGE_Analysis_Automate.R)</br>
  (b) [version to execute the code in chunks using the `Run` option](./rna-seq-supporting-docs/Cancer_DGE_Analysis.R).